-- Photosynthesis, cellular respiration and decomposition are key components of the global carbon cycle. - If a biological or physical disturbance to an ecosystem occurs, including one induced by human activity, the ecosystem may return to its more or less original state or become a very different ecosystem, depending on the complex interactions within the ecosystem.
-The ability of an ecosystem to both resist and recover from change is a measure of its overall health. - Nearly every cell in an organism contains an identical set of genetic information on DNA but the genes expressed by cells can differ. - In sexual reproduction, genetic material in chromosomes of DNA is passed from parents to offspring during meiosis and fertilization. - The variation and distribution of traits in a population depend on genetic and environmental factors. - Sources of genetic variation include gene shuffling and crossing over during meiosis, recombination of alleles during sexual reproduction, and mutations. - Mutations can be caused by environmental factors or errors in DNA replication, or from errors that occur during meiosis.
+Photosynthesis, cellular respiration

+and decomposition are key

+components of the global carbon

+cycle.

+If a biological or physical disturbance

+to an ecosystem occurs, including one

+induced by human activity, the

+ecosystem may return to its more or

+less original state or become a very

+different ecosystem, depending on the

+complex interactions within the

+ecosystem.
+The ability of an ecosystem

+to both resist and recover from change

+is a measure of its overall health.

+Nearly every cell in an organism

+contains an identical set of genetic

+information on DNA but the genes

+expressed by cells can differ.

+In sexual reproduction, genetic

+material in chromosomes of DNA is

+passed from parents to offspring

+during meiosis and fertilization.

+• The variation and distribution of traits

+in a population depend on genetic and

+environmental factors.

+Sources of genetic variation include

+gene shuffling and crossing over

+during meiosis, recombination of

+alleles during sexual reproduction, and

+mutations.

+Mutations can be caused by

+Indiations can be caused by environmental factors or errors in DNA

+replication, or from errors that occur

+during meiosis.

+ГЧ

-• Only mutations that occur in gametes can be passed on to offspring. • The fossil record and genetic, anatomical, and developmental homologies provide evidence for common descent among organisms.
+Only mutations that occur in gametes can be passed on to offspring.
+The fossil record and genetic, anatomical, and developmental homologies provide evidence for common descent among organisms.
 Natural selection, including the special cases of sexual selection and coevolution, works together with genetic drift and gene flow (migration) to shape the diversity of organisms on Earth through speciation and extinction.
-Evolution by natural selection occurs when there is competition for resources and variation in traits that lead to differential ability of individuals to survive, reproduce, and pass on genes. • As the environment changes, so, too, do the traits that confer the strongest advantages.
-Acquisition Students will be skilled at...
-Students will know... • How organisms live and interact with • developing and using models one another constructing explanations engaging in argumentation from How interactions affect other organisms and the environment evidence • How traits are passed from one • obtaining, evaluating, and generation to another communicating information.
-How species are related to one another
+Evolution by natural selection for resources and variation in traits that lead to differential ability of individuals to survive, reproduce, and pass on genes.
+As the environment changes, so, too, do the traits that confer the strongest advantages.

+Acquisition

+Students will know How organisms live and interact with one another How interactions affect other organisms and the environment How traits are passed from one generation to another How species are related to one another Evidence Students will be skilled at developing and using models constructing explanations engaging in argumentation from evidence obtaining, evaluating, and communicating information.

+Evaluative Criteria Assessment Evidence